websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-low-code-applications/objects/creating-and-managing-objects/designing-object-layouts.md

 In order to select a custom layout as default, all required Object fields must be added to the layout's first tab.
 ```

-Follow these steps to select a default layout for an Object.
+Follow these steps to select a default layout for an Object:

 1. Click on the desired layout.